stungeye/Applied-Math-For-Games-1/docs/06-numbers/02-vectors.md

 - Calculate the result of 2D vector addition, subtraction, and multiplication.
 - Calculate the length/magnitude of a given 2D vector.
 - Calculate the normalized unit vector from a given 2D vector.
+- Understand and apply the dot product to determine the angle between two vectors and their directional relationship.

 ## The Vector

 The main building block for the math in this course is **the vector**, specifically the 2-dimensional vector.

-In linear algebra, when we use the word vector we mean a **Euclidean Vector**, a mathematical entity that has both a magnitude and a director.
+In linear algebra, when we use the word vector we mean a **Euclidean Vector**, a mathematical entity that has both a magnitude and a direction.

 ## Scalars vs Vectors by Example